Website Development for Small Business: The Complete 2026 Guide

 Choosing the Right Platform

-Custom-Built Website (Next.js, React, etc.)
+Custom-Built Website (Next.js, React, and Similar)

-Cost in India: Rs 1.5 lakh to Rs 15 lakh depending on complexity.
+Cost in India: Rs 1.5 lakh to Rs 15 lakh, depending on complexity.
 Timeline: 4 to 12 weeks.

 WordPress